CHWs Changing Outcomes in South Carolina

 Project Goals

-Following initial funding from the South Carolina General Assembly, this initiative has been renewed for a second year with funding provided by the South Carolina Department of Health and Human Services to support an expanded focus on addressing existing health inequities in our state and reducing cost of care through the creation of a Community Health Worker (CHW) Pilot Program.
+Following initial funding from the South Carolina General Assembly, this initiative has been renewed for a third year with funding provided by the South Carolina Department of Health and Human Services to support an expanded focus on addressing existing health inequities in our state and reducing cost of care through the creation of a Community Health Worker (CHW) Pilot Program.
 Funding for this pilot is being implemented by the Center for Community Health Alignment (CCHA) with evaluation conducted by the Center for Rural and Primary Healthcare (CRPH).
 CCHA has partnered with organizations across the state to improve the health of underserved individuals in South Carolina through Community Health Workers (CHWs).

 Year 1